It was a long-term goal of mine that as soon as I was settled in a place for a while, I would do a track day. And it finally happened and I’m hooked.

 Some track day organisers offer packages where they’ll rent you a motorcycle, gear, and even give you training

-It’s not cheap — bike hire is typically around US$250 or A$400, but that gets you a late model 400cc motorcycle.
+It’s not cheap — bike rental is typically around US$250 or A$400, but that gets you a late model 400cc motorcycle.

 If all you have is an expensive bike that was your dream bike, then it might make most sense to rent your first track motorcycle rather than ride (and potentially crash) your pride and joy.